zwave-js/zwave-js-ui/docs/homeassistant/accessing-lovelace.md

 # Accessing from Within Home Assistant

-The ZWavejs2Mqtt Control Panel UI can be accessed from within Home Assistant by using the official [addon](https://github.com/hassio-addons/addon-zwavejs2mqtt) if running Home Assistant OS or Home Assistant Supervised, or by adding a panel to a Lovelace dashboard using the Raw Configuration Editor and substituting your IP address into the below.
+The Z-Wave JS UI Control Panel UI can be accessed from within Home Assistant by using the official [addon](https://github.com/hassio-addons/addon-zwave-js-ui) if running Home Assistant OS or Home Assistant Supervised, or by adding a panel to a Lovelace dashboard using the Raw Configuration Editor and substituting your IP address into the below.

 First, add a new Lovelace dashboard.
 In the dashboard: